lino-framework/lino/docs/index.rst

 - See Luc's :doc:`Blog <blog/2010/index>` to get the hottest news about what's going on here.
 (But sorry, this is mostly in German.)
 - The final truth about what's going on is only
   `The Source Code <http://code.google.com/p/lino/source/list>`_.
+  Strings like "20110615" as commit message refer to the corresponding blog entry :doc:`/blog/2011/0615`.

 Some external links: